Zadag/JSFunSpring2023/docs/InstallationGuideLinuxAndNVM.md

 ## Using NVM

 You have NVM installed, but you still need to install Node.js.
-You will need to have the latest LTS version of Node installed as of October 2022 (16.x).
+You will need to have the latest LTS version of Node installed as of February 2023 (18.x).

 ```
 nvm install --lts